Pinacol coupling reaction: Reaction mechanism

 The first step in the reaction mechanism is a one-electron reduction of the carbonyl group by a reducing agent —such as magnesium— to a ketyl radical anion species.
 Two ketyl groups react in a coupling reaction yielding a vicinal diol with both hydroxyl groups deprotonated.
 Addition of water or another proton donor gives the diol.
 With magnesium as an electron donor, the initial reaction product is a 5-membered cyclic compound with the two oxygen atoms coordinated to the oxidized Mg2+ ion.
 This complex is broken up by addition of water with formation of magnesium hydroxide.
 The pinacol coupling can be followed up by a pinacol rearrangement.
 A related reaction is the McMurry reaction, which uses titanium(III) chloride or titanium(IV) chloride in conjunction with a reducing agent for the formation of the metal-diol complex, and which takes place with an additional deoxygenation reaction step in order to provide an alkene product.

 Scope

-Benzophenone may undergo the pinacol coupling photochemically.
-Benzaldehyde may also be used as a substrate with the use of catalytic vanadium(III) chloride and aluminium metal as the stoichiometric reductant.
-This heterogeneous reaction in water at room temperature yields 72% after 3 days with 56:44 dl:meso composition.
+The pinacol reaction has been studied intensely and tolerates many different reductants, including electrochemical syntheses.
+Variants are known for homo- and cross-coupling, intra- and inter-molecular reactions with appropriate diastereo- or enantioselectivity; as of 2006, the only unsettled frontier was enantioselective cross-coupling of aliphatic aldehydes.
+In general, aryl carbonyls give higher yields than aliphatic carbonyls, and diaryls may spontaneously react with a hydride donor in the presence of light.

+Although an active metal reduction, modern pinacol reactions tolerate protic substrates and solvents; it is sometimes performed in water.
+Ester groups do not react, but some nitriles do.
+Fewer aza variants have been studied, but the analogous reaction with imines yields diamines.

+Traditionally, the pinacol reductant is an alkali or alkaline earth metal, but these result in low yields and selectivity.
+Catalytic salts of most early transition metals and a nonmetal reductant (e.g. iodides) give dramatically improved performance, and appropriate chiral ligands can give high enantiomeric excesses.
+Conversely, stoichiometric transition metal salts typically deoxygenate to the alkene (the McMurry reaction).